Politics of Madagascar

-Politics of Madagascar takes place in a framework of a semi-presidential representative democratic republic, whereby the President of Madagascar is head of state and the Prime Minister of Madagascar is head of government, and of a pluriform multi-party system.
+The politics of Madagascar take place in a framework of a semi-presidential representative democratic republic, with a pluralist multi-party system.
+The President of Madagascar is head of state and the Prime Minister of Madagascar is head of government.
 Executive power is exercised by the government.
-Legislative power is vested in both the government and the Senate and the National Assembly.
+Legislative power is vested in both the government and the bicameral parliament, which is composed of the Senate and the National Assembly.
 The Judiciary is independent of the executive and the legislature.

 Political history

 Madagascar's first President, Philibert Tsiranana, was elected when his Social Democratic Party gained power at independence in 1960 and was reelected without opposition in March 1972.
 However, he resigned only 2 months later in response to massive anti-government demonstrations.
 The unrest continued, and Tsiranana's successor, Gen. Gabriel Ramanantsoa, resigned on February 5, 1975, handing over executive power to Lt.
 Col. Richard Ratsimandrava, who was assassinated 6 days later.
 A provisional military directorate then ruled until a new government was formed in June 1975, under Didier Ratsiraka.

 During the 16 subsequent years of President Ratsiraka's rule, Madagascar continued under a government committed to revolutionary socialism based on the 1975 Constitution establishing a highly centralized state.
 During this period a strategy of nationalization of private enterprises, centralization of the economy and "Malgasization" of the education system crippled the economy, leaving traces even today of a highly centralized economic system and a high level of illiteracy.
 National elections in 1982 and 1989 returned Ratsiraka for a second and third 7-year presidential term.
 For much of this period, only limited and restrained political opposition was tolerated, with no direct criticism of the president permitted in the press.

 With an easing of restrictions on political expression, beginning in the late 1980s, the Ratsiraka regime came under increasing pressure to make fundamental changes.
 In response to a deteriorating economy, Ratsiraka relaxed socialist economic policies and instituted some liberal, private-sector reforms.
 These, along with political reforms like the elimination of press censorship in 1989 and the formation of more political parties in 1990, were insufficient to placate a growing opposition movement known as Hery Velona ("Active Forces").
 A number of already existing political parties and their leaders, among them Albert Zafy and Manandafy Rakotonirina, anchored this movement which was especially strong in Antananarivo and the surrounding high plateau.

 In response to largely peaceful mass demonstrations and crippling general strikes, Ratsiraka replaced his prime minister in August 1991 but suffered an irreparable setback soon thereafter when his troops fired on peaceful demonstrators marching on Iavoloha, the suburban presidential palace, killing more than 30.

 In an increasingly weakened position, Ratsiraka acceded to negotiations on the formation of a transitional government.
 The resulting "Panorama Convention" of October 31, 1991, stripped Ratsiraka of nearly all of his powers, created interim institutions, and set an 18-month timetable for completing a transition to a new form of constitutional government.
 The High Constitutional Court was retained as the ultimate judicial arbiter of the process.